Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Why is GDP important?

 GDP directly affects your daily life.
 When GDP grows, businesses hire more workers and wages tend to rise.
-When GDP contracts, layoffs increase and opportunities shrink.
-GDP also influences interest rates, government tax revenue (which funds public services), and a country's standing in global negotiations.
+When GDP contracts, layoffs increase.
+GDP influences central bank interest-rate decisions, which affect mortgage rates and borrowing costs.
+Government tax revenues move with GDP, funding schools, infrastructure, and social programmes.
+And a country's GDP shapes its influence in international trade negotiations and geopolitics.